Go Back

 Instructions

-• Preheat the oven to 400°F. Line a baking sheet with parchment paper or a Silicone baking mat (like a Silpat)
+• Preheat and prep: preheat the oven to 400°F. Line a baking sheet with parchment paper or a Silicone baking mat (like a Silpat)

-• Add the cubed, cold butter into the drying ingredients.
+• Cut in cold butter: Add the cubed, cold butter into the dry ingredients.
 Using a pastry cutter, cut butter into the flour until pea-sized coarse crumbs form.

-• In medium sized bowl, whisk together the brown sugar, heavy cream, egg and vanilla.
+• Mix wet ingredients: In a medium-sized bowl, whisk together the brown sugar, heavy cream, egg and vanilla.

-• Add the wet ingredients into the dry ingredients.
+• Combine: Add the wet ingredients into the dry ingredients.

-• Shape the scones by cutting them into 8 triangles using a bench scraper.
+• Cut into 8 scones: Shape the scones by cutting them into 8 triangles using a bench scraper.

 • Optional but recommended: freeze the scones for 15-30 minutes, especially if you feel the dough got warm while you were working with it.
 Cold dough = best scones.